Events / Schedule updated 6/30//2018

 We continue to be the largest on the ground volunteer group in

-the Sequoia National Forest since our beginning work in 2004
+the Sequoia National Forest since beginning our program in 2004

 TRAIL APPRECIATION DAYS AND EVENTS CALENDAR